linuxmint/aptkit/doc/source/dbus.rst

 The transaction interface provides a set of properties which can be accessed and modified through :meth:`Set()`, :meth:`Get()` and :meth:`GetAll()` methods of the ``org.freedesktop.DBus.Properties`` interface.
 See the `D-Bus specification <http://dbus.freedesktop.org/doc/dbus-specification.html#standard-interfaces-properties>`_ for more details.

-For the documentation of the available string enumerations, see :mod:`aptdaemon.enums`.
+For the documentation of the available string enumerations, see :mod:`aptkit.enums`.

 The following properties are available: